openresearchlabs/openresearchlabs.github.io/_pages/publishing_code.md

 # How to publish and archive research software or source code

  * **Choose open license** The code is not really "open" without an open license.
 Common ones include MIT, FreeBSD and GPL3.
 The MIT license is often recommended due to its simplicity.
-See [Quick guide to software licensing for a scientist programmer](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598)
+See [Quick guide to software licensing for a scientist programmer](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002598).
+See also the brief [memo on open licensing of scientific material](../licensing/).

  * **Add version number**